 FEMA Flood Zone Map

 Knowing your flood zone is important when buying flood insurance.
 However, even if you live outside a designated flood zone you may still be at risk.
 According to FEMA, more than 20% of flood insurance claims fall outside a flood zone.
 As an example, in a recent flood in Michigan only 8% of homes damaged had flood insurance.
 Since homeowner policies don’t typically cover flood damage, most of the cost of repair fell to the homeowners.
+Use our Flood Zone Map below to find out if you're in, or near, a flood zone!

 Want to see your potential flood risk?*